Chaitanyarai899/CommentorAI-wordpressPlugin/deploydeepseek.md

 tags: ["AI", "DeepSeek", "Tutorial", "Deployment"]
 ---

-# How to Deploy DeepSeek-R1 on Inferia in Under 60 Seconds
+# How to Deploy DeepSeek-R1 on Inferia in just few clicks

 *Complete step-by-step guide to deploying DeepSeek-R1 model on Inferia platform with production-ready APIs*

 DeepSeek-R1 is one of the most powerful reasoning models available today, but deploying it traditionally requires complex infrastructure setup, GPU management, and extensive DevOps knowledge.
-With Inferia, you can have DeepSeek-R1 running in production with a fully compatible API endpoint in less than a minute.
+With Inferia, you can have DeepSeek-R1 running in production with a fully compatible API endpoint in just a few clicks.

 This guide walks you through the entire process, from connecting your wallet to making your first API call.